-A robo advisor’s main value add is to be able to automatically take your monthly contributions and invest them according to the portfolio you agreed upon.
+A robo advisor's main value add is to be able to automatically take your monthly contributions and invest them according to the portfolio you agreed upon.
 The robo advisor will then automatically rebalance your portfolio, usually each month, to make sure you are always following your desired balance.
-This is an excellent benefit of using a robo advisor because it’s very hard to rebalance consistently if you were to manage your portfolio yourself.
+This is an excellent benefit of using a robo advisor.
+It's very hard to rebalance consistently if you were to manage your portfolio yourself.

 Tax Loss Harvesting Basics

 Having a robo advisor consistently conduct tax loss harvesting can also help you improve investment returns.
 Tax loss harvesting is a tax deferral strategy which involves selling a security currently running at a loss and buying a correlated asset in its place to provide almost identical exposure.
 Through this process an investor is able to “harvest” a loss which they could then offset against future taxes while ensuring the portfolio retains its optimal portfolio mix.

 Effective tax loss harvesting cannot be done efficiently on your own, unless you want to spend hours and hours going through each transaction.
 Instead, a robo advisor can it for you much more efficiently without you even having to think about it.